cannam/repoint/README.md

 ### Installing Vext

-Vext consists of four files which are normally copied autotools-style into the project root.
+Vext consists of four files which can be copied autotools-style into the project root.
 These are `vext`, `vext.sml`, `vext.bat` and `vext.ps1`.
 The file `vext.sml` contains the actual program, while `vext`, `vext.bat` and `vext.ps1` are platform-specific wrappers.
+In this configuration, you should type `./vext` to run the Vext tool.
+Alternatively the same files can be installed to the PATH like any other executables.

 The Vext distribution includes a shell script called `implant.sh` which copies the four Vext files into whichever directory you run the shell script from.

-With Vext installed to the project root, to run the program you should refer to it as `./vext` rather than `vext`.
-However, the following documentation refers to the program as simply `vext`.

 Vext requires a Standard ML compiler or interpreter to be available when it is run.
 It supports [Poly/ML](http://polyml.org),